-Sepideh Keshavarzi studies how visual and vestibular signals are combined in the cortex for perception of motion and spatial orientation.
-Her research is particularly focused on neural circuits engaging the retrosplenial and visual cortices.
-She uses two photon calcium imaging and electrophysiological techniques to record activity of cortical neurons in head fixed and freely moving mice.
-She is also investigating the functional properties of these neurons in context of their input connectivity using viral tracing and whole brain imaging.
-The findings of her research will help better understand the sensory function of cortical circuits and their role in spatial navigation.
+Sepiedeh obtained her Medical Doctorate from Tehran University of Medical Sciences in Iran and her PhD in Neuroscience from the University of Queensland in Australia, where she studied the organisation of olfactory amygdala circuits with Pankaj Sah.
+She then joined Troy Margrie’s lab at UCL as a postdoctoral fellow.
+Sepiedeh studies how the brain combines vestibular and visual signals to keep track of one’s own motion and orientation.
+Her work is particularly focused on neural circuits engaging the retrosplenial and visual cortices.
+She uses two photon calcium imaging and electrophysiological techniques to record the activity of cortical neurons in head fixed and freely moving mice.
+She also investigates the functional properties of these neurons in the context of their input connectivity using viral tracing and whole brain imaging techniques.
+The findings of her research will help better understand the neural basis of motion perception and spatial navigation.

 Sepiedeh will start her lab in 2023 at the University of Cambridge, in the Department of Physiology, Development and Neuroscience.
 Her lab will be investigating the neural circuits for spatial orientation and how they are impacted by ageing.